Blueswen/blueswen/README.md

 Hi, I am @Blueswen (Yi-Wei, Liu).
 Want to be a full stack developer, but just a full stack overflow developer right now.

-I am a Software Engineer focus on web application, DevOps and Cloud Native.
+I am a Software Engineer focus on Web Application, DevOps, Cloud Native and Developer Experience.

 ## My Tech Stack